-The Asia Foundation is a non-profit, nongovernmental organization committed to the development of a peaceful, prosperous, just, and open Asia-Pacific region.
+The Asian foundation is a non-profit, nongovernmental committed to the development of a peaceful, prosperous, just, and open Asia-Pacific region.
 The Jamnagar Slum Development Project of SAATH is supported by AFP.
 It funds us and helps us with volunteers and internships.

 It serves as a ‘social fund’ to support high impact charities within the areas of education, enterprise and health in Bangladesh, India, Pakistan, Sri Lanka and the UK.
 It supports our Umeed and Youth for Employability programmes.

 With its vision of ‘Enabling Lives and Livelihood….’, Bosch India Foundation presently supports out non formal skills training program.
 Bosch India Foundation is one of our newer partners and we started working with them in 2011.